 Yes.
 There will be informational sessions at summer orientation; we will answer all questions related to computing on ECU's campus for incoming students.
-When school starts in the fall, we will have training sessions for students, to help with installing software, properly configure Symantec AntiVirus, how to back up data and more.
+When school starts in the fall, we will have training sessions for students, helping you install software, properly configure Symantec antivirus software, how to back up data and more.

 What if my computer breaks after I arrive at school?

 The ACE Support Center will be available for warranty hardware repairs.
 Warranties will last at least three years.
-Repair and parts replacement services are only available for ACE-approved computers ONLY.
+These services are only available for ACE-approved computers ONLY.

 Where can I go for support?